cortex-lab/LabCI/README.md

 ### Prerequisites

-Requires MATLAB 2017a or later, Node.js and Git Bash.
-The following Node.js modules are required:
+Requires Git Bash, npm v6.14 or later and Node.js v12.19.0 or later.
+For MATLAB tests use MATLAB 2017a or later.

 ```
 npm install ./matlab-ci